dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_RESULTSLIST_FIX_2025_01_19.md

   - **Mitigation**: Ensure PACS worklist is open and has search results visible before starting Pick

 - **Risk**: PACS UI might have multiple list controls on screen
-  - **Mitigation**: Click precisely on the search results list (the main list showing patient records); SpyWindow will capture the element under the mouse cursor
+  - **Mitigation**: Click precisely on the search results list (the main list showing patient records); AutomationWindow will capture the element under the mouse cursor

 ### Expected Results After Correct Mapping